You have endless mental storage capacity. Reconnect facts that have gone astray so they’ll be available next time.

 You know how you keep getting messages that your devices, your iPhones, your laptops, want to install updates?
 Well, from time to time the hard drive in your memory bank needs updating, too.

 You forget the name of the grade school you attended for about six months when your family was living with Grandma.
 Fortunately, your brother remembered.
 It was Lowell School.
 You can thank him and let it go at that, or here is a better idea.
 Reclaim the memory.
 Place it back into your head.
 Update your mind.
-Reconnect facts that have gone astray so they’ll be available next time.
+To improve your recall reconnect facts that have gone astray so they’ll be available next time.

 Information Gone Missing